rbayliss/ionic-drupal-demo-app/README.md

 Ionic Drupal Demo - Frontend
 ============================

 This is a demo showing how you might integrate Drupal 8 and the Ionic Framework to build a very simple mobile app.

+Presentation slides can be found here: http://nyccamp.org/session/building-mobile-apps-using-ionic-and-apache-cordova

 This is the front end of the application.
 It uses the [Ionic Framework](http://ionicframework.com/), which brings in turn leverages [Apache Cordova](https://cordova.apache.org/) and [AngularJS](https://angularjs.org/).